 –BUILDING THE RESUME!
 This one applies to ANY work-camping job.
 If you’re a full-time RVer and depend on work-camping jobs to support your chosen lifestyle, then building your resume with work-camping jobs is important.
 You would be surprised how many employers looking to fulfill temporary work-camping jobs require resumes.

 –IT’S AN ACTIVE JOB!
-If you’re already the type of person who walks several miles a day, then you’re off to a good start!
-However, there’s a big difference between walking four or five miles a day, outside or on the treadmill for an hour or two, and being on your feet and walking on concrete for over nine hours a day.
-The first two weeks were pretty rough, and we consider ourselves to be in decent shape.
-We both had the occasional blister to deal with, and tired, achy, feet and backs until we adjusted.
+If you’re already the type of person who walks several miles a day then you’re off to a good start!
+However, there’s a big difference between walking four or five miles outside or on a treadmill for an hour or two and being on your feet and walking on concrete for over nine.
+The first two weeks were pretty rough and we consider ourselves to be in decent shape.
+We both had the occasional blister to deal with and tired, achy, feet and backs until we adjusted.
 We were big fans of Aleve!
 Our suggestion is to wear a good pair of sneakers with a thick sole.